ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 | `{token}` | A valid IAM bearer token. |
 | `{toolchain_description}` | A description for your toolchain. |
 | `{toolchain_name}` | A name for your toolchain. |
-{: caption="Table 1.
-Variables for provisioning a toolchain with the API" caption-side="top"}
+{: caption="Variables for provisioning a toolchain with the API" caption-side="top"}

 For more information about creating toolchains with the API, see [Create a toolchain](https://cloud.ibm.com/apidocs/toolchain#create-toolchain){: external} in the {{site.data.keyword.cloud_notm}} API Docs.